rust-lang/book/src/ch09-02-recoverable-errors-with-result.md

 observation gets at an underlying truth: you can easily turn a recoverable error into an unrecoverable one with `unwrap()` or `expect()`, but you can't turn an unrecoverable `panic!` into a recoverable one.
-This is why good Rust code chooses to make errors recoverable: you give your caller options.
+This is why good Rust code chooses to make errors recoverable: you give your caller choices.

 The Rust community has a love/hate relationship with `unwrap()` and `expect()`.
 They're useful in tests since they will cause the test to fail if there's an